DM-Colgate/evaporation/README.md

 # Issues
  - [X] Issues with the calculated potential from MESA's gravitational acceleration?

+# To Do
  - [ ] Implement MESA Evap. rates.
  - [ ] Implement N=3 polytrope Evap. rates.
  - [ ] Implement closed form Evap. approx.
  - [ ] Simultaneously plot multiple models and/or multiple stars.
+ - [ ] Add flag to specify polytropic index?
+ - [ ] Add flag to make HR plots with ZAMS marked?
+ - [ ] Autoidenitification of the model closest to ZAMS?